+То Do

-То Do View backup content in Click Q View content. a separate window In the Backup Content window, examine the backup content.
-Recover Click H Recover.
+Click 🔍 View content.

+a separate window In the Backup Content window, examine the backup content.

+То Do Recover Click 🞺 Recover.
 The Recover data (p.
-101) page will be opened with the pre-selected backup as a source.
-Convert a disk/volume Right-click the disk backup, then select Convert to VM. backup to a virtual The Recover data (p.
-101) page will be opened with the pre-selected backup as a machine source.
+99) page will be opened with the pre-selected backup as a source.
+Convert a disk/volume Right-click the disk backup, then select Convert to VM . backup to a virtual machine The Recover data (p.
+99) page will be opened with the pre-selected backup as a source.
 Select the location and the type of new virtual machine and then proceed as with regular disk or volume recovery.
-Validate a backup Click Validate.
+Validate a backup Click 🥙 Validate.
 The Validation (p.
-150) page will be opened with the pre-selected backup as a source.
+147) page will be opened with the pre-selected backup as a source.
 Validation of a file backup imitates recovering of all files from the backup to a dummy destination.
 Validation of a disk backup calculates a checksum for every data block saved in the backup.
-Export a backup Click 😻 Export.
+Export a backup Click 🚭 Export.
 The Export (p.
-153) page will be opened with the pre-selected backup as a source.
+150) page will be opened with the pre-selected backup as a source.
 The export of a backup creates a new archive with a self-sufficient copy of the backup in the location you specify.
-Convert a backup to full Click Sector Convert to full backup to replace the incremental or differential backup with a full backup for the same point in time.
+Convert a backup to full Click Section Convert to full backup to replace the incremental or differential backup with a full backup for the same point in time.
 See "Converting a backup to full" (p.
-163) for more information.
-Delete a single or Select one of the backups you want to delete, then click imes Delete. multiple backups The program duplicates your selection in the Backups deletion (p.
-163) window that has check boxes for each archive and each backup.
+159) for more information.
+Delete a single or Select one of the backups you want to delete, then click X Delete. multiple backups The program duplicates your selection in the Backups deletion (p.
+160) window that has check boxes for each archive and each backup.
 Review the selection and correct if need be (select the check boxes for the desired backups), then confirm the deletion.
-Delete all archives and Please be aware that if filters have been applied to the vaults list, you see only a part backups in the vault of the vault content.
-Be sure that the vault does not contain archives you need to retain before starting the operation.
-Click 🏁 Delete all.
-The program duplicates your selection in the Backups deletion (p.
-163) window that has check boxes for each archive and each backup.
-Review the selection and correct if need be, then confirm the deletion.